 You can also request to have dividends paid directly into your Pearler AUD account.

 Is Pearler CHESS sponsored?

 Yes.
 Pearler is a CHESS sponsored broker.
 CHESS (Clearing House Electronic Sub-register System) sponsorship makes you the legal owner of your investments.
 ASX tracks your personal name and ownership with reference to your Holder Identification Number (HIN) against your share holdings.

-Pearler is not for purely speculative investors, but it is great if you are interested in incremental, diversified, long-term investing in a hands-off way.
+Pearler is not for purely speculative investors, but it is great if you are interested in incremental, diversified, long-term investing, in both Australian and US stocks, in a hands-off way.